 Alison Owings, a news writer and producer for WRC, was distressed at the steady destruction of many of Washington’s historic buildings.
-She wrote eloquently about losing her sense of history and place through the gradual destruction of the cityscape.
+She wrote eloquently about losing her sense of history and place through the gradual loss of the historic cityscape.
 Owings felt a sense of urgency, a sense that the time had come to look at the city in a new way.
-Armed with little more than encouragement from legendary architectural critic Wolf Von Eckhardt, and an idea for a catchy name (praised by legendary New York Times architecture critic Ada Louise Huxtable for its “wonderful, direct, hortatory explicitness in a time of cheesy euphemisms”), Owings thought that an advocacy group was needed.
-Meetings in Owings’ living room on Cortland Place, NW and other members’ houses gave birth to Don’t Tear It Down, the predecessor of the DC Preservation League (DCPL).
-Early on, Owings was referred to Terry B. Morton at the National Trust for Historic Preservation, whose work had led her to conclude similarly that Washington needed a purpose-specific advocacy group.
-Together, Owings and Morton developed a plan of action and were joined by other National Trust staff, interested professionals, and various like-minded souls.
+Historic preservation efforts had been mounted in Washington before—notably Jackie Kennedy’s push to save the historic structures lining Lafayette Park in the early 1960s—but there was no organized movement to curtail the pervasive destruction.
+Encouraged by Washington Post architecture critic Wolf Von Eckardt, Owings decided that an advocacy group was needed.
+She came up with a catchy name, “Don’t Tear It Down,” which legendary New York Times architecture critic Ada Louise Huxtable praised for its “wonderful, direct, hortatory explicitness in a time of cheesy euphemisms.”

 In the early days of the organization, litigation was an important tool for the delay of demolitions.
 Through prudent use of temporary restraining orders, the group was able to buy time to consider the status of potential landmarks.
-Don’t Tear It Down is credited with establishing precedents with several nationally important legal battles, notably involving the Ouray Building (demolished 1984 through a special merit loophole) and the Old Masonic Hall/Julius Lansburgh’s Furniture Store (restored and adaptively reused in 2001).
+Don’t Tear It Down is credited with establishing precedents with several nationally important legal battles, notably involving the Ouray Building (demolished 1984 through a special merit glitch) and the Old Masonic Hall/Julius Lansburgh’s Furniture Store (restored and adaptively re-used in 2001).